Real Client Losses

 Without your advocacy and guidance, clients are left badly exposed to a universe of only sub-optimal and bad outcomes when they are - or should be - assessing the utility of life insurance that they own.
 Lapse, surrender, or settlement to a single buyer, who pays a non-competitive price, or through an egregiously expensive and inefficient broker, all ensure that your client will receive far less for their asset than they should.

-$500,000 likely windfall missed
+Likely $500,000 missed opportunity

-The insurance team at a large RIA engaged us regarding a 10 year-old $10,000,000 UL that the 73 year-old policy owner and insured no longer wanted to maintain and on which he was running the cash value down to cover premiums.
+The insurance team at a large RIA engaged us regarding a 10 year-old $10,000,000 GUL that the 73 year-old policy owner and insured no longer wanted to maintain and on which he was running the cash value down to cover premiums.

 Unfortunately, although the policy remained in force, the funding approach that the owner had taken resulted in a lapse of the guarantee of the policy 6 months earlier.
 Had the guarantee been maintained, the policy was likely worth at least $500,000.